UmerCodez/DroidPad/README.md

 4. DPAD
 5. Joystick
 6. Steering Wheel
+7. LED
-7. Accelerometer and Gyroscope (If supported by the device)
+8. Accelerometer and Gyroscope (If supported by the device)

 ## How It Works (4 steps)